 If you are a full-time F-1 student or a J-1 student who is full-time or part-time, you must choose to either enroll in the student health insurance plan or apply to waive enrollment by providing proof of other adequate coverage by the posted deadlines each academic year.

-The purpose of the Student Health and Wellness Fee is to provide Tulane students with comprehensive, medical, mental health, and health promotion services.
+The purpose of the Campus Health Access Fee is to provide Tulane students with comprehensive, medical, mental health, and health promotion services.

 The fee is automatically assessed to most full-time undergraduate, graduate and professional students.
 The fee provides students access to the Uptown and Downtown Health Centers for medical visits, Counseling and Psychological Services (CAPS), and services provided through the Center for Wellness & Health Promotion (theWELL).
 The fee allows students to see campus providers at any of these locations and to participate in sponsored programs or activities at no additional charge.

-For this reason, Tulane University requires all students to have a comprehensive health insurance plan.
-Please note that the Health and Wellness fee is in no way related to or a replacement for health insurance.
+NOTE: Tulane University requires all students to have a comprehensive health insurance plan.
+Please note that the Campus Health Access Fee is in no way related to or a replacement for health insurance.
 Insurance is an entirely separate cost.

 Many international students are caught off-guard by healthcare costs in the U.S. and don’t fully understand the importance of purchasing a good insurance plan for the duration of their studies.